 Perhaps when you started your career you were more motivated by money or prestige, and these goals have since fallen away.
 Likewise, you might have started your career thinking that money wasn’t important to you, but your life has changed in such a way that you are now looking for greater financial security.

-Changing careers at 30 is not uncommon, so don’t be afraid to admit that you may have made a mistake with your past professional choices.
+Whether the change is forced upon you, or you decide it’s time for a change, it’s important to remember that doing this at 30 is not uncommon.
+Don’t be afraid to admit that you may have made a mistake with your past professional choices, or to take a chance and go in a different direction.
 What’s important is that you have recognised that something is amiss and you are ready to take steps to put your career back on track.

 Career changes at 30 are very common.
 Perhaps you have realised that you had unrealistic expectations of what this career could offer you, or you fell into a career path after university or high school and have since decided you would like to take a different direction.
 Employers are used to seeing people switch careers in their 30s, so don’t write off a change because you think it’s too late.